 If you have diabetes, you will no doubt be aware that it can affect your eye sight and even has the potential to cause permanent blindness.
-Fortunately, our Free Diabetic Photoscreening service allows you to easily keep a check on things and treat problems before they become more serious.
+Fortunately, you may qualify for the Free Diabetic Photoscreening service which allows you to easily keep a check on things and treat problems before they become more serious.
 As a diabetic you should have your eye health checked at least every two years or more frequently if there are changes that need closer follow-up.

 Diabetes and retinal disease

 Abnormal blood glucose levels change your blood chemistry when you have diabetes.
 Over time, the retinal blood vessels may be affected and start to leak fluid resulting in vision loss.
 Some diabetic changes, like cataracts, are treatable but other changes may be more serious and have the potential to cause permanent blindness if not detected and treated early.

 Photoscreening is an excellent way to record your retinal health and monitor it for any changes.
 If you do have diabetic retinopathy (retina disease) it is essential that you are managed carefully and can access treatment as soon as possible in order to protect your eyesight.

 Total Eyecare Black Gates Meek & Dong Optometrists are proud to be the pioneers of the Wellington Regional Diabetic Photoscreening Programme.
 This programme – a partnership between Optometry, the DHB (Hospital) and your Doctor – won all three New Zealand Health Innovation Awards at the Inaugural Health Innovation Award Ceremony in 2003.

 This service is offered at Calver Optometrists (Johnsonville) and Black Gates Meek & Dong (Lower Hutt).